-VII.--Government is instituted for the common good; for the protection, safety, prosperity and happiness of the people; and not for the profit, honor, or private interest of any one man, family, or class of men; Therefore the people alone have an incontestible, unalienable, and indefeasible right to institute government; and to reform, alter, or totally change the same, when their protection, safety, prosperity and happiness require it.63
+VII.--Government is instituted for the common good; for the protection, safety, prosperity and happiness of the people; and not for the profit, honor, or private interest of any one man, family, or class of men; Therefore the people alone have an incontestible, unalienable, and indefeasible right to institute government; and to reform, alter, or totally change the same, when their protection, safety, prosperity and happiness require it.

 Other state constitutions stress the authority of people to change those governments which fail to act in the best interests of the whole community.
-Through their Constitution of 1776, the people of Delaware declared "[w]henever the ends of government are perverted, and public liberty manifestly endangered by the Legislative singly, or a treacherous combination of both, the people may, and of right ought to establish a new, or reform the old government."

-Echoing the Declaration's statement that the people's right to change government included their right to change the form of that government, the people of Michigan stated that the people "have the right at all times to alter or reform the same, and to abolish one form of government and establish another, whenever the public good requires it."
+Through their Constitution of public liberty manifestly endangered by the Legislative singly, or a treacherous combination of both, the people may, and of right ought to establish a new, or reform the old government."64 included their right to change the form of that government, the people of Michigan stated that the people "have the right at all times to alter or reform the same, and to abolish one form of government and establish another, whenever the public good requires it.
 The people of Florida inserted a similar provision, declaring